Yucheng-Yan/lisp.py/README.md

-# Lispier
+# lisp.py

-A Lisp (Scheme) compiler written in Python 3 based on the work by Dr. Peter Norvig.
+A Lisp compiler written in Python based on the work by [Karim Hamidou](https://khamidou.com/) and Dr. Peter Norvig.

-## Overview

-Lispier is a Scheme interpreter and compiler implemented in Python 3, inspired by Dr. Peter Norvig's [Lispy](https://norvig.com/lispy.html) interpreter.
-This project aims to provide an easy-to-understand and extendable Scheme implementation, suitable for educational purposes and hobby projects.

 ## Features